AnasBinAzim/MAYERD0A_ROBOTICS/README.md

 ## 🚀 Future Improvements
 - Integrate a smart power monitoring system to dynamically adjust power distribution.
-- Upgrade to more energy-efficient components as technology advances.
+- Upgrade to more energy-efficient components as technology advances. ( WE WILL BE AROUND HOPEFULLY)

----

-## 📝 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---